CNAS Commencement 2024

 CNAS Student Participants

-On June 20, the College of Natural & Agricultural Sciences will celebrate Commencement, with graduating CNAS students leading their classmates in procession, singing the National Anthem, giving the commencement speech, leading graduates during the tassel turning ceremony, and performing the UCR Alma Mater.
+The College of Natural & Agricultural Sciences will celebrate Commencement, with graduating CNAS students leading their classmates in procession, giving the commencement speech, leading graduates during the tassel turning ceremony, and performing the national anthem & UCR Alma Mater.

-Learn more about the CNAS graduates who will take the stage on June 20:
+Learn more about the CNAS graduates who will take the stage:

 National Anthem and UCR Alma Mater Performers